-Energy - it is a vital component of life and we depend upon it to keep our houses, cities, businesses and transport functioning.
-At the same time as being so reliant on it, we often take for granted that there will always be a supply and continue to consume as if there is a limitless resource n academic terms there is some truth in this.
-In physics, the law of conservation of energy states that energy cannot be created or destroyed, only converted from one form of energy to another.
-In that sense, there is a finite and continuous amount of energy in the universe and we can never run out.

-However, we are converting fossil fuels into electricity at an unsustainable rate - it is estimated that in a single day we consume the equivalent of all the plant matter that grows on land and in the oceans over the course of a whole year.
-The amount of energy in the universe is the same, there is just less and less of it stored as coal, oil and gas.
+Energy: it is a vital component of life and we depend upon it to keep our houses, cities, businesses and transport functioning.
+At the same time as being so reliant on it, we often take for granted that there will always be a supply and continue to consume as if there is a limitless resource.
+We are converting fossil fuels into electricity at an unsustainable rate - it is estimated that in a single day we consume the equivalent of all the plant matter that grows on land and in the oceans over the course of a whole year.
+And behind this end-user consumption lie a number of energy conversions to deliver the final energy use.